Tobylau0525/github-tutorial/README.md

 if you type **ls**, you should see the folder you want to remove you can only delete an **empty** directory,that means if you got something in the folder you **can't** delete the folder with this method.
 **git status**:git status check the files status,if it's on the stage or edited/not commited
-**git init**:Then if you want to make your directory to a repository,you type in `git int`,what th does is that it initialize git into your directory, which makes it a repository.
+**git init**:Then if you want to make your directory to a repository,you type in `git int`,what this does is that it initialize git into your directory, which makes it a repository.
 **git add**:add the file you want to the staging area,just like calling someone into the picture to get ready.
 **git commit**:take a "snapshot" of the file on the stage,just like taking a picture.